dougbutner/web-4/README.md

-While the inclusion of this concept into web 4 may seem unnecessary, and totallis , it is another guarantee of the psudeoanonymity that is needed for many social applications.
+While the inclusion of this concept into web 4 may seem unnecessary, and totally is, it is another guarantee of the psudeoanonymity that is needed for many social applications.
+It can be used for performance benefits as well when running lite clients to understand what data is most needed.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.

 In some cases it makes sense for information to degrade over time.
 If you are using a

+Incentives are give for the ratity of the

 Performance Benefits
 In the event that